NBISweden/workshop-reproducible-research/docs/repres_project.md

 # Putting everything together

 It is time to try to setup a project from scratch and use the different tools that we have covered during the course together!
-This exercise if very open-ended and you have free hands to try out a bit of what you want.
+This exercise is very open-ended and you have free hands to try out a bit of what you want.
 But you should aim to use what you've learned to do the following: